TheDevloper2023/codedump/README.md

 # CodeDump
-Old synthesize scripts for tacotron2 + tm with waveglow or hifigan
+Old synthesize scripts for tacotron2 + tm with waveglow or hifigan from the Pony Pervestation Project This mod supports HIFIGAN and a better emotional contextualizer system.

-> Why bother, can't we abuse other stuff?
-- Good point, but wait and see :)

 **Original repo by  RAYTRAC3R or BFDIAnon!**